igogo-x86/HexRaysPyTools/readme.md

+# About fork!

+It's my fork of plugin with tuning for my convenience of work.
+Generaly, i add "Feature Config", which allows you to enable and disable certain elements of the pop-out menus from Actions.py.
+I don't use central feature "Reconstruct type", but various auxiliary recasts functions is amazing.
+So, I added my own version of creating of type and virtual tables.
+In my variant, a simple structure of a certain size with fields of a given width is created.
+Further, the fields are detailed during analysis.
+Some works with "actions" was unified.

+Port to IDA 7.0 save compatible with IDA 6.95.
+Port don't tested enough, but at first glance it works.

 # About

 Plugin assists in creation classes/structures and detection virtual tables.
 Also helps to transform decompiler output faster and allows to make some stuff otherwise impossible.
 Was introduced at ZeroNights 2016 ([slides][zeronights]).